tundesamuel14/deepregime-transformer/README.md

 │
 └── README.md

-3. Model Details
-Input Features
+3. Data and Features

-The model uses the following daily features over rolling 60-day windows:
+The model uses daily SPY and VIX-derived features:

-1-day, 5-day, 20-day returns
+1-day, 5-day, and 20-day returns

 5-day and 20-day realized volatility

-VIX index level
+VIX index levels

-Features are standardized using training-sample statistics.

-Transformer Architecture

-2 Transformer encoder layers

-4 attention heads

-Model dimension d_model = 64

-Feed-forward dimension = 128

-Dropout = 0.1

-Classification head with cross-entropy loss

-Regime Labels

-Regimes are precomputed using KMeans clustering on SPY + VIX characteristics:
+Regime labels are generated using KMeans clustering, which produces two interpretable market states:

-Regime 0: Low-volatility / stable environments
+Regime 0: Low-volatility, stable market conditions

-Regime 1: High-volatility / risk-off environments
+Regime 1: High-volatility, distressed conditions

+The model learns to classify the current market regime using the past 60 days of feature history.

-4. Regime Prediction
+4. Model Architecture

-The model generates daily regime predictions and regime probability distributions.

-The following figure illustrates predicted versus true regimes:

-plots/regime_predictions.png

-(Add the image once uploaded.)
+A Transformer encoder is used for sequence modeling:

+Sequence length: 60 days

+Embedding dimension: 64

+Number of layers: 2

+Attention heads: 4

+Hidden dimension: 128

+Dropout: 0.1

+Output: Regime classification (0 or 1)

+The model is trained using cross-entropy loss with a train/validation split.

-5. Backtesting
+5. Backtesting Methodology

-Three strategies are compared:
+Three strategies are evaluated:

-1. Buy & Hold SPY
+Buy & Hold SPY

-Static long-only exposure.
+Baseline benchmark

-2. Regime Strategy (Unlevered)
+Regime Filter Strategy

-Fully invested only in regime 0
+Invest in SPY only during Regime 0

-In cash during regime 1
+Move to cash during Regime 1

-3. Leveraged Regime Strategy
+Leveraged Regime Strategy

-Dynamic exposure based on predicted regime:

-1.5× exposure in regime 0
+Apply 1.5× exposure in Regime 0

-0.3× exposure in regime 1
+Apply 0.3× exposure in Regime 1

-This reflects practical risk-managed portfolio construction used by professional systematic managers.
+Represents dynamic, model-driven risk scaling

+Equity curves, cumulative returns, daily statistics, and Sharpe ratios are computed.

-6. Performance Summary
+6. Results
 Buy & Hold SPY

 Cumulative return: 635.50%